-- (a) When counting a contract denominated in a currency other than Euro, does the conversion to euro have to be done every day to reflect exchange rate fluctuation? - (b) Should the following OTC derivative transactions be counted against the clearing threshold: - intragroup transactions - 2. contracts which are cleared on a voluntary basis - 3. positions taken by the financial subsidiaries of the non-financial counterparty - 4. positions taken by third-country non-financial entities in the same group as the EU non-financial counterparty. - 5. positions taken by jointly controlled entities or entities accounted for under the equity method? - (c) What is the relation between intragroup and the corresponding external transactions?
+- (a) When counting a contract denominated in a currency other than Euro, does the conversion to euro have to be done every day to reflect exchange rate fluctuation? - (b) Should the following OTC derivative transactions be counted against the clearing threshold: - 1. intragroup transactions - 2. contracts which are cleared on a voluntary basis - 3. positions taken by the financial subsidiaries of the non-financial counterparty - 4. positions taken by third-country non-financial entities in the same group as the EU non-financial counterparty. - 5. positions taken by jointly controlled entities or entities accounted for under the equity method? - (c) What is the relation between intragroup and the corresponding external transactions? - (d) new When the notional amount of a derivative contract is subject to modifications which were already foreseen in the original contract specifications (e.g. a reduction/increase of the notional at fixed dates), should the updated notional amount be taken into account for the purpose of calculating the Clearing Threshold?

 - (a) Counterparties are expected to use updated exchange rates every time they calculate the total position to be compared to the clearing threshold. - (b.1) If two NFC group entities enter into an intragroup transaction with each other which does not fall within the hedging definition3, both sides of the transaction should be counted towards the threshold.
 The total contribution to the group-level threshold calculation would therefore be twice the notional of the contract.
-For non-hedging intragroup transactions between one NFC and one FC, only the NFC side of the transaction needs to be counted. - (b.2) OTC contracts cleared on a voluntary basis are included in the calculation of the clearing threshold. - (b.3) As per Article 10(3), only the positions taken by non-financial entities of the same group count for the calculation of the clearing threshold. - (b.4) Positions taken by third-country non-financial entities in the same group as the non-financial counterparty, which would be non-financial counterparties if they were in the EU, count for the calculation of the clearing threshold. - (b.5) No, only the positions of fully consolidated subsidiaries should be taken into account.
+For non-hedging intragroup transactions between one NFC and one FC, only the NFC side of the transaction needs to be counted. - (b.2) OTC contracts cleared on a voluntary basis are included in the calculation of the clearing threshold. - (b.3) As per Article 10(3), only the positions taken by non-financial entities of the same group count for the calculation of the clearing threshold.